 Your copyediting focus should be on (1) organization (i.e., transitions, cohesion, and format), (2) style (i.e., conciseness, parallelism, voice, word choice, and tone), and (3) mechanics (i.e., punctuation, agreement, pronouns, and misspellings or typos).

-How were these Notices of Privacy Practices created?
+How were these Notices of Privacy Practices (NPPs) created?

-To develop the Notices of Privacy Practices (NPP’s) you see on this site, we conducted focus groups with consumers (e.g. patients) to explore the information that they are most interested in seeing in the notices.
-Drafts were developed and tested with actual consumers at four geographically diverse sites.
-In this testing we watched how customers reacted to the NPP’s and how easily they could use them.
+To develop the NPP’s you see on this site, we conducted focus groups with consumers (e.g., patients) to explore the information that they are most interested in seeing in the notices.
+Then we developed drafts that were tested with actual consumers at four geographically diverse sites.
+In this testing, we watched how customers reacted to the NPPs and how easily they could use them.
 After each round of testing, we made changes to improve both design and language.
-The overarching goals of this testing was to insure that a patient:
+The overarching goals of this testing was to ensure that consumers:

-Understands the alternative privacy notices (Comprehend)
+Understand the alternative privacy notices (Comprehension)

-Finds information he needs in the notices (Navigation)
+Find information needed in the notices (Navigation)

 Uses the notices appropriately (Decision Support/Task Completion)